HarrydeBug/WSPR-transmitters/README.md

 Arduino firmware, documentation and PC executable for my WSPR transmitters.
 More info at www.zachtek.com

-Firmware version 1 is for ATMega328 based microcontrollers - The hardware this runs on has a hardware version of 1.xx Firmware Version 2 is for ESP8285 based microcontrollers - The hardware this runs on has a hardware version of 2.xx
+Firmware version 1.xx for WSPR transmitters with hardware version 1.xx.
+These are ATMega328 based.
+Frimware version 2.xx for WSPR transmitters with hardware version 2.xx.
+These are ESP8285 based.